kspe/js-async-loader/README.md

 Copy this script to your HTML.

-Put all your js files in `libs` object, as key/value pair (replace existing).
+Put all your js files in `libs` object, as key/value pair (replace existing):

-Custom `js` file usually goes at the end.

 ```html
   <script>